Funarg problem: Practical implications

-Historically, the upwards funarg problem has proven to be the more difficult.
+Historically, the upwards funarg problem has proven to be more difficult.
 For example, the Pascal programming language allows functions to be passed as arguments but not returned as results; thus implementations of Pascal are required to address the downwards funarg problem but not the upwards one.
 The Modula-2 and Oberon programming languages (descendants of Pascal) allow functions both as parameters and return values, but the assigned function may not be a nested function.
 The C programming language historically avoids the main difficulty of the funarg problem by not allowing function definitions to be nested; because the environment of every function is the same, containing just the statically allocated global variables and functions, a pointer to a function's code describes the function completely.
 Apple has proposed and implemented a closure syntax for C that solves the upwards funarg problem by dynamically moving closures from the stack to the heap as necessary.
 The Java programming language deals with it by requiring that context used by nested functions in anonymous inner and local classes be declared final, and context used by lambda expressions be effectively final.
 C# and D have lambdas (closures) that encapsulate a function pointer and related variables.

 In functional languages, functions are first-class values that can be passed anywhere.
 Thus, implementations of Scheme or Standard ML must address both the upwards and downwards funarg problems.
 This is usually accomplished by representing function values as heap-allocated closures, as previously described.
-The OCaml compiler employs a hybrid technique (based on program analysis) to maximize efficiency.
+The OCaml compiler employs a hybrid technique (based on static program analysis) to maximize efficiency.